Significant Dates for 2022 Honoraria Artists

-- Groups not planning on being part of a Theme Camp but wishing to camp closer to the Esplanade than G street will be required to fill out a Theme Camp Questionnaire.
-The questionnaire should be filled out as an Art Support Camp to reserve pre-event camp placement.
-This affiliation does not require artists to have an interactive theme camp, but notifies Burning Man’s Placement Team that a team will be on playa before the gates open, and will want their camp(s) to be placed.
-The Placement Questionnaire closes in late April.
+- Art groups not planning on being part of a theme camp but wishing to camp closer to the Esplanade than G Street are required to fill out a Placement Questionnaire to register for an Art Support Camp.
+An Art Support Camp does not require artists to have the interactivity of a theme camp since the art installation is the gift.
+Registering for an Art Support Camp notifies Burning Man’s Placement Team that an artist group will be on playa before the gates open and will want their camp to be placed.
+The Placement Questionnaire is available via Burner Profiles and typically closes on the last Thursday in April.

 |Meeting||Purpose||Role(s) Attending||Estimated Time|

-|Kickoff Call (March/April)||Review of submitted info team size, arrival dates, materials, etc.||Project Lead(s), Fire Safety Lead (if applicable)||1 hour|
+|Kick-off Meeting (March)||Review of submitted info team size, arrival dates, materials, etc.||Project Lead(s), Fire Safety Lead (if applicable)||1 hour|

-|Fire Safety Meeting (if applicable) (June)||Fire-specific information review||Fire Safety Lead, Perimeter Manager||30 – 45 minutes|
+|Fire Safety Meeting (if applicable) (June)||Fire-specific information review||Fire Safety Lead, Perimeter Leads||30 – 45 minutes|

-- Significant Changes: If you want to make any significant changes to your art project from what we have agreed to fund, you must contact us in writing and receive our approval in writing prior to June 1st (preferably ASAP).
+- Significant Changes: If you want to make any significant changes to your art project from what we have agreed to fund, you must contact us in writing and receive our approval in writing prior to June 1st (and preferably earlier).
 We know there are changes and evolutions to installations as they move from concept to reality, and we want to make sure we are in the loop about your requested changes.
 The worst thing is for us not to be informed.
 This can impact your deposit, and could even result in our asking for return of the honorarium funds.

 As you begin planning for your art project, we ask that you read the information found here: